akamai/sia-enterprise-azure-example/AZUREDEMO4MSFT/README.md

 ### Terraform for the heavy lifting

-It takes between 5 and 10 minutes to fully populate a Resource Group
+It takes between 5 and 10 minutes to fully populate a Resource Group.
+See https://techdocs.akamai.com/etp/docs/deploy-security-connector#deploy-security-connector-on-microsoft-azure for the step by step process if you decide to go manually.

 ```bash
 # Customize to your own Terraform variables